joochanshin/sudokuSolver/README.md

 ## Solver

-In order for me to really try fully grasp how to solve this, I tried to break it down into very basic steps.
+In order for me to really fully grasp how to solve this, I tried to break it down into very basic steps.

 ## GB